feniljain/knowledge-base/programming-languages/programming-lang-design/README.md

 - Different languages to explore: https://www.reddit.com/r/ProgrammingLanguages/comments/uo5a7g/ideas_for_emerging_and_innovative_languages_and/
 - recommendation of a hands-on programming language course: https://www.reddit.com/r/ProgrammingLanguages/comments/uwpxv9/recommendation_of_a_handson_programming_language/
 - Difference between functional and imperative programming: https://twitter.com/GabriellaG439/status/1534727379112714260
+- Difference between Weak and Strong Typing: https://www.reddit.com/r/ProgrammingLanguages/comments/weywuw/what_does_strong_and_weak_typing_mean_to_you/

 # Language collection: